urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/5-cards.md

 The purpose of a `%give` card is to respond to a request made by another agent or vane.
-More specifically, it's either for acknowledging a request, or for sending out updates to subscribers (which are technically in response to their initial subscription request, however long ago it may have been).
+More specifically, it's either for acknowledging a request, or for sending out updates to subscribers.
 This is in contrast to a [`%pass`](#give) card, which is essentially unsolicited.

 A `%give` card contains a `gift:agent:gall` (henceforth just `gift`), which is defined in `lull.hoon` as: